trychlos/pwix-startup-app-admin/README.md

 ```
     Template.template.helpers({

+        // whether we have the package is used and ready to provide its data
+        //  encapsulating all the display with this test prevents Blaze flickering
+        isReady(){
+            const hasPackage = Object.keys( Package ).includes( 'pwix:startup-app-admin' );
+            const ready = hasPackage ?
+Package['pwix:startup-app-admin'].SAA.ready() : false;
+            return ready;
+        },

         // when we do not have yet an application administrator, let the user create the first one
         //  for now, at least pass the current args (which is implied nonetheless but that is explicit this way)